not-paul-v/world-sphere/README.md

 # world-sphere

-## Beams

-### Find nearest tile

--   generated Coordinates returns list of tile coordinates per country sorted by latitude
--   for beam at lat x, lon y iterate over the tiles of each country
--   ignore all coordinate pairs with latitude greater or less than the rounded value of x
--   search for both rounded values of x and y being equal with a tiles coordinate
--   create beam found coordinate

--> **Disadvantage**: Cannot place beams on non land parts

--> **Solution**: if tile with matching coordinates cannot be found, place beam at given coordinates
+> This is still work in progress

+## Current features as of 0.0.1:

+-   Display sphere with default tile placement
+-   Display sphere with custom tile placement config (long load times - up to 30 seconds)
+-   Highlight countries by hovering over them
+-   Display beams on the nearest tiles given specific coordinates

 ## TODO:

--   hover performance sucks
+-   Improve hover performance
+-   HoverHelper tests
+-   Enable customization from the outside